 How to answer interview questions?
-What are the implied meanings ringing at the head of the recruiters when they ask a question?
-This article is a continuation of the job seeking process in Belgium conducted by the speaker Miss Eugenia Khodakovska.
+What are the implied meanings ringing at the head of the recruiters when they ask a question during the interview?
+This article is a continuation of the job-seeking process in Belgium conducted by the speaker Miss Eugenia Khodakovska.
 I have also introduced Eugenia’s profile in the first part of the article on tips to write CVs for a job application.

 Congratulation if you have succeeded in getting a job interview after sending your CV.
-That is half the battle won.
+That’s half the battle won.
 The other 50% lies in how you answer the interview questions during the job interview process.
-In this article, Eugenia continues to provide useful interview tips to handle an interview process.
-The underlying meaning of some common interview questions ringing behind the back of the recruiters’ minds.
+In this article, Eugenia continues to provide useful interview tips and tricks to handle a job interview.
+We delve deeper into the underlying meaning of some common interview questions ringing behind the back of the recruiters’ minds.

 Be Well-Prepared and Confident

-Before we blurt out everything on our mind unprepared, it is always better to prepare the job interview answers.
+Before we blurt out everything on our mind unprepared, it is always better to prepare the job interview answers mentally.
 Rehearse the answers well every time we go for a job interview.
-An adequate preparation will also bring out a confidence streak which all prospective employers like to see.
-They want to look for a candidate who is well-prepared for the job interview and who has thought through what to say.
-Moreover, it speaks about his readiness in handling last-minute emergency when some questions are not that easy to answer.
+Adequate preparation will also bring out a confidence streak which all prospective employers like to see.
+They want to look for a candidate who is well-prepared for the interview questions and think through what to say.
+Moreover, it speaks about his readiness in handling last-minute interview questions which are not that easy to answer.

 Ready to Answer Interview Questions Below?

-1. What do you want to work for us?
+1. Why do you want to work for us?